aLeibowitz/everything-birthday/README.md

 - different methods for implementing Bootstrap styling
 - using ApplicationUser (and their email address!) in an app

+I look forward to deploying the finished site soon, and further broadening my skills along the way!

 Thank you for taking the time to review my work!